Calibration of an Irradiated Prototype for the EIC Zero-Degree Calorimeter: Results

-Excluding these problematic channels, the remaining channels revealed a clear layer-dependent trend.
+Excluding these problematic channels, the remaining channels revealed a clear layer-dependent trend, as seen in the right panel of figure~\ref{fig:pedestal}.
 Because the channel numbering increases with layer depth, the observed linearly decreasing pedestal mean and width with channel number reflects the longitudinal radiation gradient of the calorimeter.
-In the front layers, the pedestal mean rises significantly, approaching 500~ADCs with widths of comparable scale, while in the rear layers both the mean and width remain stable and consistent with pre-irradiation values.
+In the front layers, the pedestal mean rises significantly, approaching 500~ADCs with widths of a similar magnitude, while in the rear layers both the mean and width remain stable and consistent with pre-irradiation values.

 This gradient along the calorimeter depth directly correlates with the non-uniform radiation profile observed in Sec.~\ref{subsec:results_radiation}.
 While pedestal shifts and broadening are significant in the irradiated front layers, the preserved stability in the rear layers ensures that channel-by-channel calibration remains viable.